-Hi lovely, I’m Stella Tomlinson.
-I’m a teacher, writer, Priestess and a highly sensitive person.
+I’m Stella Tomlinson.
+I’m a teacher, creatrix, writer and Priestess.

 And in doing so you’ll find clarity of mind, grounded inner peace, self-acceptance, a confident mindset, spiritual nourishment, and you’ll feel in flow with life.